 How to Minor in Psychology

 The minor in Psychology is available to any non-Psychology major.
-Please visit the Psychology Peer Advising office (PSY 206) for an application and procedures.
-Applicants must turn in completed applications to Peer Advising.
+Please visit the Psychology Resource Office (PRO) in room PSY 206 for an application and procedures.
+Applicants must turn in completed applications to PRO.
 Applications will take approximately 1 to 2 weeks to process.

 Requirements for the Psychology Minor